bearitt/COSC310Project/README.md

 * rate > 0 : positive statement (e.g. "This is the best app ever!")

 ### Test
-Contains mostly garbage code not necessary for implemenation.
+Contains mostly garbage code not necessary for implementation.
 A playground for us to experiment with methods in other classes.

+## Features
+* __Extra topic:__ _Daily Specials_
+A list of daily specials which can be queried by the user. e.g.